 - Drill with bits (to pre-drill screw holes & use as screwdriver)

-I am not a professional easel builder, but I am so happy with the end result (and actually surprised myself in the process!)
-The finished product is just what I needed and is perfect for my studio.
+I am not a professional easel builder, but I’m pretty happy with the end result (and actually surprised myself in the process!)
+The finished product is just what I needed and is perfect for my studio needs.
 The size and weight of the easel is whatever you specifically need for your craft.
 The general building principle stays the same but you can swap out the construction materials and size to suit your own requirements.
+You can lighten the load considerably with a lighter wood choice.

 Cut OSB boards down to size and sand the edges smooth.
 The total is 6 pieces in the following dimensions: